 The METRONET Forrestfield-Airport Link has extended the public transport network, which helps contribute to sustainable development by reducing vehicle use and improving the liveability, connectivity and amenity of residential areas in Perth’s eastern suburbs.
 But public rail infrastructure alone does not make a project sustainable.

-SI-NRW is committed to integrating environmental, social and governance elements into its decision-making to reduce whole-of-life costs, and contribute to safe and healthy employees, communities and ecosystems.
-It will drive economic, social and environmental innovation during the design and construction phases and encourage the same from its supply chains and service providers.
-SI-NRW’s Sustainability Policy Statement outlines its objectives and approach to achieving these commitments.
+Sustainability is a holistic concept that informs thinking and decision-making.
+It is an integrated approach, part of the whole project life.
+The PTA has developed a Sustainability Position Statement for the project, outlining the ways in which the project is committed to sustainability.
+SI-NRW has been committed to integrating environmental, social and governance elements into their decision-making to reduce whole-of-life costs, and contribute to safe and healthy employees, communities and ecosystems.
+They drove economic, social and environmental innovation during the design and construction phases and encouraged the same from their supply chains and service providers.
+SI-NRW’s Sustainability Policy Statement outlines their objectives and approach to achieving these commitments.

 To find out more about the project's sustainability approach, view the Sustainability fact sheet.

 The Infrastructure Sustainability Council (ISC) Rating Scheme is Australia and New Zealand’s only comprehensive rating system for evaluating economic, social and environmental performance of infrastructure across the planning, design, construction and operational phases of infrastructure assets.